Dempsey Woodworking

 roll top desk -- sides and doors of hutch sawn and shaped

-Side panels and doors of hutch
+Side panels and doors of hutch sawn and shaped.

 roll top desk -- hutch partialy glued